scripsi/xmasort/README.md

 The Plasma 2040s are all flashed with Pimoroni's [Pirate-brand MicroPython](https://github.com/pimoroni/pimoroni-pico/releases) version 1.23.0.
 [Microsoft Visual Studio Code](https://code.visualstudio.com/) is used to program them, with the help of the recently-released official [Raspberry Pi Pico Extension](https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico).
 The `main.py` program installed on each Plasma 2040 will run automatically whenever it is powered on, taking its configuration from `config.py`.

+The basic `main.py` imports necessary libraries, sets up constants for things like the number of LEDs and default brightness, and has functions for initialising the array, randomising the array, and updating the LED colours from the array.
+It then enters an infinite loop, repeatedly randomising and then sorting the array using the chosen algorithm.

-To install, copy `main.py` and `config.py` from the `src/` directory of this repository to the Plasma 2040.
+To install to your own hardware, copy `main.py` and `config.py` from the `src/` directory of this repository to the Plasma 2040.
 If using the Raspberry Pi Pico extension in VSCode, you can do this by opening the command palette with CTRL-SHIFT-P and choosing the `MicroPico: Upload file to pico` command for each file.
 If necessary, edit `config.py` to match your LED string before uploading.

-The basic `main.py` imports necessary libraries, sets up constants for things like the number of LEDs and default brightness, and has functions for initialising the array, randomising the array, and updating the LED colours from the array.
-It then enters an infinite loop, repeatedly randomising and then sorting the array using the chosen algorithm.

 ## First Day: Bubble sort